muffin87/helm-tutorial/part-06/README.md

 Now we should try to update the repo:

-_Note: You need to port-forward the chartmuseum Pod for the rest of this part._
+_Note: You need to port-forward the Chartmuseum Pod for the rest of this part._

 ```bash
 helm repo update